LilithHafner/UpdateJulia.jl/README.md

 Windows| `\Program Files`| automatically add install location to path| `~\AppData\Local\Programs`| automatically add install location to path

 \* Unix has somewhat loose conventions for install locations.
 If you already have Julia installed in a location that falls within those conventions, UpdateJulia will install the new version of Julia right next to the one you are currently using.

-## Known issues (contributions welcome!)
-- Does not automatically migrate `Project.toml` and run `Pkg.update()`.
-- Management of multiple versions on Windows is annoying.
-We have to parse your PATH and make some guesses.
-Hopefully this will work in most cases, but it could certianly fail on edge cases (e.g. if your path includes directories with `;` in their names, or already has multiple versions of julia on it in an unexpected order or in unexpected locations).
-If you run into such an edge case, please report them on this repository!
-You can also manually edit your path variables by pressing windows+r enterting `rundll32 sysdm.cpl,EditEnvironmentVariables`, and pressing ok.